General Information and Application

 Semi-Finalists should confirm their participation via e-mail no

 Semi-Final Round.
-A short bio of 200 words or less, and a photo for
+A short bio of 250 words or less, and a head-shot

-publicity purpose are also required.
-The Semi-Finalists should
+photo for publicity purpose are also required.
+The Semi-Finalists

 - The requirements of